 I am an Assistant Professor in the Department of Library and Information Studies, located in the School of Education at the University of North Carolina - Greensboro.
 I also manage and helped create the eBlack Champaign-Urbana project.

-In February 2017, my book chapter Social inequalities in the shaping of cultural heritage infrastructure will be published in Participatory Heritage, edited by Henriette Roued-Cunliffe and Andrea Copeland for Facet Publishing.
+In February 2017, my book chapter Social inequalities in the shaping of cultural heritage infrastructure was published in Participatory Heritage, edited by Henriette Roued-Cunliffe and Andrea Copeland for Facet Publishing.

-On January 18, 2017, I will present a juried paper entitled Community informatics in an aging society at Association for Library and Information Science Education (ALISE) 2017 in Atlanta, Georgia.
+On January 18, 2017, I presented a juried paper entitled Community informatics in an aging society at Association for Library and Information Science Education (ALISE) 2017 in Atlanta, Georgia.

 On September 16, 2017, I presented a paper on Older Adult Digital Literacy at the University of North Carolina Chapel Hill School of Information and Library Science, as part of their CRADLE Seminar Series.